Are you mixing business and personal finances?

 Narrator: You are listening to the founders Connect podcast, helping lifestyle entrepreneurs to grow their business online and create a happier marriage now back to the show

-There’s lots of apps out there for Apple, and also for androids pocket book is one money coaches from Apple and mint as well,
+Cindy Pham: There are lots of apps out there for Apple, and also for androids pocketbook is one money coaches from Apple and mint as well,

 Join us in our next episode where we discuss how to manage and talk about money as a couple including how to handle difficult money conversations.